ehas1/pydurf/README.md

-## About PyDurf
+## About pydurf

-Python esoteric programming using len(), bool(), and list operations -- inspired by PyFuck
+Python esoteric programming using len(), bool(), and list operations -- inspired by Wanqui Zhu

 PyDurf is an esoteric Python dialect that generates valid Python code using only builtin functions and a minimal character set.
 It's inspired by @wanquizhu but takes a different approach by leveraging Python's builtin function string representations.
 It's been a ton of fun exploring this and I hope you find it enjoyable.

 ## Overview

-PyDurf offers two encoding methods:
+pydurf offers two encoding methods:

 ### 1. Basic Encoding (Minimal)
 - Uses only 7 unique characters: `()[]+,[]`